Radthapon/Radthapon/README.md

 I like to learn new things and develop new skills I am currently using javascript and typescript react next js nodejs mongodb mysql which i have started to study by myself and build project.

 * 🌍  I'm based in Bangkok at Sathorn
 * 🖥️  See my portfolio at [https://radthpon-portfolio.pages.dev/](http://radthpon-portfolio.pages.dev)
 * ✉️  You can contact me at [radthapon.yam@gmail.com](mailto:radthapon.yam@gmail.com)
 * 🧠  I'm learning typescript and next js
-*   ⚡  In the future I want to learn more front end tools like vue js react native and flutter and c# .net framework back end.### Skills
+* ⚡  In the future I want to learn more front end tools like vue js react native and flutter and c# .net framework back end.

 ### Skills

 <p align="left">
 ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON ICON
 </p>

 ### Socials